Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Further Results and Ablation Studies

 \subsection{Understanding Model-Based Extrapolation}

-We further investigate the reasons why our model-based baseline, Offline DV2, appears to generalize to unseen distractions.
+Finally, we investigate the reasons why our model-based baseline, Offline DV2, appears to generalize to unseen distractions as seen in~\Cref{subsec:distractions}.
 The RSSM includes a latent decoder for the visual observations, which is primarily used during training to provide a self-supervised reconstruction loss.
 During deployment, the policy solely relies on the latent states from the encoder, and the decoder is effectively discarded.
-However, we can still use the decoder at test-time in order to understand the information contained in the latent states.
+However, we can still use the decoder at test time in order to understand the information contained in the latent states.
 To do this, we take the latent states generated during rollouts in the extrapolation experiments, and `translate' them into natural images by passing them through the decoder.

 We first investigate the setting where each RSSM is trained only on data from a single distraction and then transferred.
 This setting is the most successful, as can be seen in~\cref{fig:distraction_comp}.
 Thus, in \cref{fig:distracted_recon} we first show the ground truth observation provided to the agent, then below this we show the decoder output reconstructed from the latent.
 In many cases, we can recover the original pose despite ending up in different visual surroundings.
 This is an indication that despite the decoder overfitting to the exogenous factors in the visual input (e.g., background, colors), the latent captures the salient \emph{state} information of the agent (e.g., joint positions and angles), explaining the strong test-time transfer performance.